bmcilhenny/chylingo/README.md

 ## Flatiron Project
 ###### Chylingo!
 Teach D.J.
 Rumpus some Chinese words before his big state visit to People's Republic of Chyna.

-After getting rejected from Flatiron's in-person bootcamp in July, I knew I had to create something awesome.
+After getting rejected from Flatiron's in-person bootcamp in June, I knew I had to create something awesome.

 Something that a) worked but more importantly b) summarized my personality and c) was fun to build.